mblwhoi/drupal_faceted_search/README.txt

 Known incompatibilities
 ***********************

-- PostgreSQL: The Date Authored Facet module uses some MySQL-specific functions.
-  Feel free to share patches to support PostgreSQL (or any other database). :-)
+- PostgreSQL: PostgreSQL has not actually been tested at this point.
+Also, the Date Authored Facet module uses some MySQL-specific functions.
+Feel free to share patches to support PostgreSQL (or any other database). :-) See http://drupal.org/node/230471 for updates, and remember that you can help make PostgreSQL support happen!

 Installation